 The Daily Sucker provides current examples of sucky web design techniques.

-On Camera - An Example of Bad Design for December 11, 2014
+High School Sports MS - An Example of Bad Web Design for March 3, 2015

 The Worst Websites of 2011-2005

 It's amazing how much garbage passes for web design.
 I started "awarding" the uncoveted "Worst Website of the Year" back in 2005.
 There have been way too many winners.